Carrying flags and rifles, gun-rights advocates rally in Olympia

 OLYMPIA — Filing in with American flags and semi-automatic rifles slung over their shoulders, gun-rights advocates gathered Saturday afternoon in the shadow of the Capitol building.

-The March for our Rights, drawing an estimated 2,500 people according to the Washington State Patrol, is the latest public demonstration in Washington state over whether firearms should be more tightly regulated.
+The March for Our Rights, drawing an estimated 2,500 people according to the Washington State Patrol, is the latest public demonstration in Washington state over whether firearms should be more tightly regulated.

 Saturday’s rally comes two months after the Parkland, Florida, school shooting that galvanized a fresh wave of protesters demanding stronger gun regulations.